dmacauyag/WDI-45-Project_4/README.md

 # **Let's Move**

-A web application created for users to view popular running and cycling segments at any location!
+A web application created for users to view popular running and cycling segments from any location in the world!

 ## Overview:

 **Let's Move** is a web application designed for users that are looking for popular running and cycling routes.
 My main goal with this project was to become more familiar with the React framework.
 I also wanted to gain more practice implementing multiple APIs for a web application, which is why I decided to include both the Google Maps and Strava APIs.

-The concept for the app was based on the user interface and functionality from the Strava Application as well as the Airbnb
+The application's design was based on the user interface and functionality from the Strava application as well as the Airbnb application.
+I wanted to create an application where anybody could go to get ideas for their next run or bike ride.
+I think this is extremely useful for people that are visiting a new location and are wanting to know where the popular running and cycling routes are located.
+In addition, I really wanted to experiment with the Google Maps API and become more familiar with it and learn how to integrate its key features into a web application.

 Link to <a href="https://trello.com/b/PNYmw6me/to-dos">Trello Board</a> for additional documentation.

 ## Using The App:

 ### For Developers:
-- Fork the repo from <a href="https://github.com/dmacauyag/WDI-45-Project_4">GitHub</a> and clone to your local drive.
+- For the API / server application, fork from the repo on <a href="https://github.com/dmacauyag/WDI-45-Project_4-Server_App">GitHub</a>
-- `cd` into the root of your cloned copy and run `mongod` to start the MongoDB.
+	- Run `mongod` to start the MongoDB.
-- From the root, `cd app-server-client/express-jwt-api/` and run `npm install` to load the dependencies for the server app.
+	- Run `npm install` to load the dependencies for the server app.
+- For the client application, fork from the repo on <a href="https://github.com/dmacauyag/WDI-45-Project_4-Client_App">GitHub</a>
-- From the root, `cd app-server-client/react-client/` and run `npm install` to load the dependencies for the client app.
+	- Run `npm install` to load the dependencies for the client app.
-- From the root of the client app (see previous step), run `npm start` to start the server.
+	- Run `npm start` to start the development server.

 ### For Regular Users:
 - Click on <a href="#">Let's Move</a> to visit the application.
 - Create a new account in order to access full functionality.
 - Under the "Activity Type" selector, choose what type of activity you want to see appear as you navigate the map.
-- Simply click on the map to navigate.
+- Simply click on the map and drag to navigate.
 As you zoom in/out and change the position of the map, new markers will appear corresponding to a segment.
 - The segments that are currently shown on the map are also listed on the sidebar.
 - To view additional information on a segment as well as a line to display the route on the map, simply click on a segment from the list in the sidebar or a marker on the map.
 - If the selected segment is not already bookmarked, a button will appear with the option to bookmark the segment.